stashed/docs/docs/guides/managed-backup/dedicated-backup-namespace-auto-backup/index.md

   - [BackupSession](/docs/concepts/crds/backupsession.md)
   - [Repository](/docs/concepts/crds/repository.md)

-Here, we are going to take backup from the `prod-1`, `prod-2` and `prod-3` namespaces and manage the backup from `backup` namespace using Auto Backup.
+We are going to take backup from the `prod-1`, `prod-2` and `prod-3` namespaces.
+We want to create our backup resources in `backup` namespace.

-Let's create the above-mentioned namespaces,
+Let's create the above mentioned namespaces,

 ```bash
 $ kubectl create ns prod-1